-Top- or front-loader?
-Top-loaders with center-post agitators typically cost less and wash the fastest, but performance is unimpressive.
-High-efficiency top-loaders hold more laundry, use less water to wash, and extract more of it.
+Top or front-loader?
+Top-loaders with center-post agitators typically cost less and wash the fastest, but performance is often only so-so.
+High-efficiency top-loaders hold more laundry, use less water, and extract more of it at the end.
 That cuts drying time, saving energy and money.
 Front-loaders generally use the least water and spin the fastest, resulting in the most savings.
 But with front-loaders and HE top-loaders you may have to make a few changes in the way you do laundry.

 You have a choice of three types: traditional top-loaders with center-post agitators, top-loaders without center post agitators (also known as high-efficiency or HE top-loaders), and front-loaders.
 Each has its benefits and drawbacks.

 These machines fill their tubs with water and an agitator circulates the laundry much the way it did on earlier models.